The Lipman-Zariski conjecture in low genus: Introduction

 If $X$ is projective, we can weaken the assumptions on $\T X$ further.
 Recall that a vector bundle $\sE$ on a normal projective variety $X$ of dimension $n$ is said to be \emph{generically nef (with respect to \emph{some} polarization)} if there exist ample line bundles $H_1, \dots, H_{n-1}$ on $X$ with the following property: Let $C \subset X$ be a curve cut out by general elements of the linear system $|m_i H_i|$, for $m_i \gg 0$.
 Then the restriction $\sE|_C$ is nef. \emph{Generic ampleness} is defined similarly.

 \begin{cor}[Global LZ conjecture, III] Let $X$ be a complex-projective surface such that $\T X$ is locally free and generically nef.
 Then $X$ is smooth.
-More precisely, one of the following holds. \begin{enumerate} \item $X \isom \PP2$. \item $X$ is a (possibly empty) blowup of a rational ruled surface. \item $X$ is a (possibly empty) blowup of a ruled surface over an elliptic curve $C$ such that all fibres of the map $X \to C$ are reduced. \item $X$ is an abelian or a bi-elliptic surface. \item $X$ is a projective K3 surface or an Enriques surface. \end{enumerate} Conversely, for the surfaces in the above list, the tangent bundle is: \labelcref{P2} ample, \labelcref{ratl ruled} generically ample, \labelcref{abelian} nef, \labelcref{ruled ell} and \labelcref{K3} generically nef. \end{cor}
+More precisely, one of the following holds. \begin{enumerate} \item $X \isom \PP2$. \item $X$ has a surjective birational morphism onto a rational ruled surface. \item $X$ has a surjective birational morphism onto a ruled surface over an elliptic curve $C$ such that all fibres of the map $X \to C$ are reduced. \item $X$ is an abelian or a bi-elliptic surface. \item $X$ is a projective K3 surface or an Enriques surface. \end{enumerate} Conversely, for the surfaces in the above list, the tangent bundle is: \labelcref{P2} ample, \labelcref{ratl ruled} generically ample, \labelcref{abelian} nef, \labelcref{ruled ell} and \labelcref{K3} generically nef. \end{cor}

 Under the stronger assumption of generic ampleness, the first part of \cref{TX gen nef} has been proved by Ballico~\cite[Thm.~1]{Ballico06}.